faizyorg/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.6/azure-notebook-vm/README.md

+# Quickstart 1.6
-# 1.6 Model Interpretability with Azure Machine Learning
+# Model Interpretability with Azure Machine Learning

 Machine learning interpretability is important in two phases of machine learning development cycle: